thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 It is possible to have languages that support both Dynamic Polymorphism and Referential Transparency.
 It is not only possible, but even desirable to combine both concepts.

-1. Dynamic Polymorphism is desirable as it allows building strongly decoupled designs.
+1. Dynamic Polymorphism is desirable as it allows building strongly decoupled designs:

     > Dependencies can be inverted across architectural boundaries.
     > They are testable using Mocks and Fakes and other kinds of Test Doubles.
     > Modules can be modified without forcing changes to other modules.
     > This makes such systems much easier to change and improve.
     >
     > Uncle Bob

 2. Referential Transparency is desirable as it allows designs that are much easier to understand, to reason about, to change and to improve.
 It also allows designs that are much better suited for scalability and concurrency